Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 \text{Hallucination}(x) \approx \|x - \text{proj}_{\mathcal{M}_{universal}}(x)\| \tag{Proxy}
 $$

 The "complexity" of a hallucination is that it possesses a geometry *inconsistent* with the universal shape of the concept.
 It is a geometric outlier.
-Operationally, a hallucinated embedding is one that **fails to translate faithfully** between model spaces—it lies off the shared manifold that enables high-fidelity translation.
+Operationally, a hallucinated embedding is one that **fails to translate faithfully** between model spaces; it lies off the shared manifold that enables high-fidelity translation.

 **Other Limitations:**